-- All laboratories using hazardous materials require a spill clean up materials as specified in the laboratory Spill Response Plan
+- All laboratories using hazardous materials require a spill cleanup kit with materials as specified in the laboratory Spill Response Plan.

 Personal Protective Equipment (PPE)

-- All researches must be supplied, free of charge, all laboratory PPE identified by your hazard assessment.
+- All researchers must be supplied, free of charge, with all laboratory PPE identified by your hazard assessment.

 - It is preferred that all non-disposable PPE be assigned to each individual; all shared PPE that comes in contact with skin must be sanitized between users.